Kolams and Sona

 Here are four examples:

-These four examples illustrate the following rules.
+These four examples illustrate the following first rule.

 - A closed line only results if m and n have no common divisor.